Simpleyyt/jekyll-theme-next/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

     vertices::Vector{T}
 end
 ```
 And `rewrite!` will try to use a rule to rewrite a ZX-diagram on the all matched vertices.
-Since it is possible that some matched vertices become unsatisfied with the corresponding rule after rewriting some vertices.
+Since some matched vertices may become unsatisfied with the corresponding rule after rewriting some vertices.
 We need to check whether a rule is still available on matched vertices.
 ```julia
 check_rule(r::AbstractRule, zxd::AbstractZXDiagram{T, P}, vs::Vector{T}) where {T, P}
 ```